 1. Focus Training on High Business Priorities

 For companies to stay competitive, workplace training and development programs must connect tightly to business priorities.
-This starts with focusing training time and investment on key gaps that need addressing for the company to hit growth, efficiency, customer, or other goals.
+This starts with identifying critical skills gaps and setting clear learning objectives to develop targeted training programs that address these gaps.
+By focusing training time and investment on key areas, companies can achieve growth, efficiency, improved satisfaction, or other goals.
 For example: If sales staff needs an immediate boost in social media marketing capabilities for revenue targets, then programs should zero in on closing those priority skills gaps.

 Imagine your training investment as a tailor-made suit.
 When you get the suit, you want it to fit perfectly, right?
 You wouldn’t want extra fabric where it’s not needed or a loose fit anywhere.
 You’d want it to complement you exactly where it matters.